 This page documents the process of setting up a production server for RadGrad based upon Meteor Up.

 To start, you will need to create the ability for multiple developers to manage a single RadGrad installation on this server.
-You can do this either via multiple logins, each with sudo access, and a shared directory, or else via a single account whose password is shared amongst developers involved in production.
+We recommend setting up an account called "radgrad" whose password is shared among developers with deploy permissions.

 Several ports on the server will need to be open: